ChesterHsieh/ChesterHsieh.github.io/_posts/2020-01-09-SQLonLeetCode.md

 > -   Delete Anomalies: You need to delete some data, but there is data in the rows that you want to keep.
 You either have to forego the
 > delete, or conduct the delete and lose the data.

 Therefore, the query in most of relational database is need to twinkle multiple table.
-There's primary key to connect two tables.
-For any
+There's primary key to connect two tables, sometimes, two table are the same one.
 ## UNION/EXCEPT/INTERSET
 leetcode 608
 If the question can be divide and conque.
 Union can simply add the result.
 ## JOIN

 # Window function
 Leetcode 185